ubul86/szallas_hu_test/README.md

 docker exec -it {php_fpm_container_name} php artisan import:csv
 ```

-### 10. Change User and Group in php container
+### 10. (Optional) Change User and Group in php container

-It is necessary to change the user and group inside the PHP container.
+Maybe it needs to change the user and group inside the PHP container if you encounter an error.
 This is currently an issue using the application with Docker, unfortunately.

 ```bash
 docker exec -it {php_container} chown -R www-data:www-data *